scryptachain/scrypta-docs/en/wallet/fullnode.md

 <br>![qt_wallet](/assets/qt_wallet/lock.png)
 <br>This indicates that to perform operations such as staking, sending funds, dumping private keys or other main functions, you must simply proceed with the unlocking of the wallet first.

-## Lock/Unlock wallet
+## Lock-Unlock-wallet
 To unlock the wallet you need to enter the passphrase used to perform the encryption.
 From the **SETTINGS** menu, selecting **UNLOCK WALLET** the window will open as shown in the image:
 <br>![qt_wallet](/assets/qt_wallet/unlock.png)

 Enter the passphrase and press **OK**.
-<br>By ticking the option *"For anonymization and staking only"* the wallet will be unlocked only for the staking and the process of [**obfuscation**](../scrypta-full-node/setup.html#funzionalita-aggiuntive).
+<br>By ticking the option *"For anonymization and staking only"* the wallet will be unlocked only for the staking and the process of [**obfuscation**](fullnode.md##additional-features).
 At this point the wallet is unlocked for all operations.
 This status is indicated by the green padlock in the lower corner.
 <br>![qt_wallet](/assets/qt_wallet/unlocked.png)

 ## Wallet Backup
-Once the encryption process is complete, we proceed with making a backup copy of our **wallet.dat**, the file that contains all the information of our digital wallet and all the addresses with the respective private keys.
+Once the encryption process is complete, we proceed with making a backup copy of our **wallet.dat**, the file that contains all the information of our digital wallet and all the addresses with the respective private keys.<br>
-<br> To proceed with the backup, from the menu **"FILE"** select **"BACKUP WALLET"** and choose a name and the path on which to save the backup of the wallet.dat file in a safe place.
+To proceed with the backup, from the menu **"FILE"** select **"BACKUP WALLET"** and choose a name and the path on which to save the backup of the wallet.dat file in a safe place.

 > **ATTENTION:** This backup copy will allow you to recover your funds simply by importing the wallet.dat file on another Scrypta client, so keep it with extreme care and caution.

-## Debug Console
+## DebugConsole

 The debug console of the Scrypta QT wallet is a very useful tool from which you can manually send commands to perform all the operations available within the portfolio.
 Accessible from the menu **"TOOLS"** > **"DEBUG CONSOLE"**, it looks like a terminal window.